Esra-Al/esra-al.github.io/contributions.md

 <h2 class="contribution-type">Presentations</h2>

+Oral Presentations

+- Heartbeat and Somatosensory Perception, Karolinska Institute, (2022).
+Online

+- How To Analyze Heart-Brain Interactions and Their Link to Behavior, Workshop at MindBrainBody Symposium, (2021).
+Online

+-	Heartbeat and Somatosensory Perception, Internal Colloquium of Max Planck Institute, (2021).
+Online

+-	How Does the Heartbeat Affect Somatosensory Perception?, Brain Rhythms Meeting, Columbia University, (2020).
+Online

+-	Somatosensory Localization in the Absence of Conscious Detection, Neuromatch Conference, (2020).
+Online

+-	Heart–Brain Interactions Shape Somatosensory Perception and Evoked Potentials.
+Interoception Meeting, University College of London, (2020).
+Online

+-	How Does the Heartbeat Affect Somatosensory Perception?
+Neuroxillations Journal Club, University of Oxford, (2020).
+Online

+-	Somatosensory Perception Varies Across the Cardiac Cycle.
+Association for the Scientific Study of Consciousness, (2018).
+Krakow

+Poster Presentations

+- Neural Correlates of Numbtouch in Healthy Subjects, The Organization for Human Brain Mapping, (2020), Online.

-- <a href='http://www.mindbrainbody.de/'>Somatosensory Perception Varies across the Cardiac Cycle</a>.
-2019.
-MindBrainBody Symposium.
+-	Somatosensory Perception Varies Across the Cardiac Cycle.
+MindBrainBody Symposium, (2019), Berlin.

+-	Somatosensory Detection and Localization Across the Cardiac Cycle.
+CuttingEEG conference, (2018), Paris.

-- <a href='https://www.sfn.org/meetings/neuroscience-2018'>Somatosensory Detection and Localization Across The Cardiac Cycle</a>.
-2018.
-Society for Neuroscience (SfN).
+-	Somatosensory Detection and Localization Across the Cardiac Cycle.
+Society for Neuroscience, (2018), San Diego.

-- <a href='http://www.mindbrainbody.de/'>Do Somatosensory Detection and Localization Vary Across The Cardiac Cycle?</a>.
-2017.
-MindBrainBody Symposium.
+-	Do Somatosensory Detection and Localization Vary Across the Cardiac Cycle?.
+MindBrainBody Symposium, (2017), Berlin.

 <h2 class="contribution-type">News</h2>